This post may contain affiliate links.

-Finally the insurance came through and I was good to proceed with surgery, but suddenly I wasn’t so keen.
-Nothing wrong with emergency medical care in Thailand, but seriously, who wants a 6 inch hole and surgery so far from home?
+Finally, the insurance came through and I was good to proceed with surgery, but suddenly I wasn’t so keen.
+There is nothing wrong with emergency medical care in Thailand, but seriously, who wants a 6 inch hole and surgery so far from home?

-The anesthetist came and talked options.
-She wasn’t, by the the sound of it, confident about the epidural so we went with the general.
+The anesthetist came and talked about options.
+She wasn’t, by the sound of it, confident about the epidural so we went with the general.
 Best not have a doctor stick a needle in my spine if she’s not 100%.

-Late in the evening 3 nurses came in to shave me for the operation.
-It was hilarious, took 2 visits, 5 nurses, plus head nurse and still they had to redo me in the morning.
+Late in the evening, 3 nurses came in to shave me for the operation.
+It was hilarious, took 2 visits, 5 nurses, plus head nurse and still, they had to redo me in the morning.
 I guess Thai men aren’t that hairy.

-Early start, 6am, to get me ready.
+Early start, 6 am, to get me ready.
 The I. V. Line needle wasn’t long enough so they switched it over.
 Meaning I could have slept the previous night without the needle!
 I was hooked up to the drip as I watched Banged Up Abroad, a TV show based on foreigners being jailed in tough countries.
 Not a great choice and it gave me an unsettled feeling as I was wheeled out towards theatre.

 Lying there on the operating table my arms were strapped down tightly so that I formed the perfect cross.
-Both doctors checked which side they were to operate while the anaethetist started to give me the cocktail to knock me out.
+Both doctors checked which side they were to operate while the anesthetist started to give me the cocktail to knock me out.
 She told me the last one would burn a little and feel cold in my veins.
 Not wrong there, and as I drifted off to sleep I thought of America’s capital punishment and how that must feel.
 Note to self not to watch Banged Up Abroad before surgery again!

 After what only seemed moments, I was back with the living.

 The remaining stay was uneventful and consisted of letting everyone know I was ok and on the road to recovery.
-3 meals a day, endless TV and rest was just what the doctor ordered.
+3 meals a day, endless TV and rest were just what the doctor ordered.
 Although they never served coffee the whole time I was in my room.
 Of course, with my drain, I couldn’t even pop down to the foyer and buy my own.

-Friday morning came and I guessed they were going to keep me in another day as the drain was still in place and I’d heard no talk of release as yet.
+Friday morning came and I guessed they were going to keep me in another day as the drain was still in place long after breakfast and I’d heard no talk of release as yet.
 How wrong I was.
 Another doctor came by and removed the bandages and also withdrew the drain.
 Watching a 7 inch pipe being pulled from your abdomen is slightly unsettling.